instant house . . .

 Quotes do not include site work unless a site is identified

-Fees for plan check and building inspections, utility fees, county and city connection and improvement fees, can only be estimated
+Fees for plan check and building inspections, utility fees, county and city connection and improvement fees, are estimated

 Optional designs include: Landscaping, playground, Community Center, Medical Clinic, Laundromat, cafe, bicycle shop, dog run, playgrounds and garden planter boxes

-Optional designs can include retail on the first floor: Laundromat, cafe, Dollar Store, mini-market, beauty shop, pizza-by-the-slice, etc.
+Optional designs can include retail on the first floor: Laundromat, cafe, Dollar Store, mini-market, beauty and barber shop, pizza-by-the-slice, etc.

 The team . . .